blevantovych/lichess-pgn-to-json/README.md

 A simple awk script to generate a json file from lichess PGN file.

 ## Features

 - Input file may contain multiple games
 - Handles games with clock, evaluation info

+## Limitations

+- doesn't handle pgn with move comments
+- all moves in a game should be on one line
+- if a game has computer evaluation and/or clock information, every move should have them

 ## Usage